cxphoe/webpack-dev-server-sio/README.md

 ## Notice

-- Webpack config is basically the same as webpack-dev-server
+- Webpack config is basically the same as webpack 4
 - The compiled result should be compatible with ie8.
 This tool is just for **hot reload**.

 ## Usage